-In order to qualify for a EU Blue card, you need to have a University diploma or a document certifying five years of professional experience of a level comparable to higher education qualifications and which is relevant in the profession or sector specified in the work contract or binding job offer (issued by the Ministry of Economy).
+In order to qualify for a EU Blue card, you need to have a University diploma or a document certifying 5 years of professional experience of a level comparable to higher education qualifications and which is relevant in the profession or sector specified in the work contract or binding job offer (issued by the Ministry of the Economy and Innovation).

 Yes, you have the right to apply for the EU Blue Card.

 Should you remain unemployed for more than 3 months or have been fired more than once during the validity period of your Blue card, you will no longer be eligible to reside in Lithuania.
 Moreover, should you wish to change jobs within your first two years in Lithuania, you will need to receive special consent from the Migration department.

 Yes, all the documents apart from your passport have to be translated to Lithuanian and approved by a notary.

 It is valid for a period of no more than 3 years.
 If a worker‘s contract is for a shorter duration, the card is granted for the duration of the contract plus three months.
 The EU Blue Card can be renewed for a further two years, but to do so the applicant must reapply.

 There are three types of family member that are eligible:

 - Your spouse or official partner (you will need a registered partnership agreement for official partners);

 - Your children, including adopted children, provided they are still minors;